 A biopsy of the affected cartilage (most often from the ear) may show characteristic abnormalities.
 Blood tests, such as the erythrocyte sedimentation rate, can detect evidence of inflammation.
 Blood tests also reveal whether the person has a low number of red blood cells or a high number of white blood cells and whether certain antibodies are present.

-Doctors also evaluate the airways with spirometry (see Lung Volume and Flow Rate Measurements) and computed tomography (CT) of the chest.
+Doctors also evaluate the airways with spirometry (see Pulmonary Function Testing (PFT)) and computed tomography (CT) of the chest.

 Prognosis and Treatment